atorprotocol/external-tor-relay-bootstrap/README.md

 Remember to `systemctl restart tor@default` after making any changes to torrc.

-# Making sure it's working by watching pretty graphs
+## Making sure it's working by watching pretty graphs

-If you want to make sure everything is working, run:
+If you want to make sure everything is working, as user pi run:

 ```sh
 sudo -u debian-tor arm